zac-ls/RBP_Motif_Tools/README.md

 PPMs represent the probabilities for each nucleotide at each position.
 These probabilities are derived from a matrix of raw frequencies (or counts) of each nucleotide letter at each position, known as a position count matrix (PCM).
 The PPM normalizes such counts (note that all positions sum to 1 in the table).

 To correct for background nucleotide frequencies, PWMs can be used.
-A PWM refines the "expected" motif sequences by incorporating the background probabilities at uniformity ($1/4$ for each letter).
-To calculate PWM from PPM, the `generate_pwm_from_ppm` function uses this log formula:
+A PWM provides "expected" motif sequence scores by incorporating the background probabilities at uniformity ($1/4$ for each letter).
+To calculate PWM from PPM, the `generate_pwm_from_ppm` function uses the following logodds score formula:

 ### $S(N) = \log_2 \left( \frac{P(C_N)}{B_N} \right)$

+Where $S$ is the score at each position $N$, $P$ is the probability of the counts $C_N$ (this is the same as the PPM), and the $B(N)$ is the background nucleotide frequency.
+For more information on the mathematics of sequence motif matrices, see [this vignette](https://bioconductor.org/packages/devel/bioc/vignettes/universalmotif/inst/doc/IntroductionToSequenceMotifs.pdf).

 ![Motif_Scores_LDHB](https://github.com/user-attachments/assets/81b3d337-75e9-44a2-bd26-e5f530b003b0)